HwHunter/HwHunter.github.io/_pages/about.md

 - [KG Editor](https://www.kgeditor.cn/): An LLM-based system for building Knowledge Graph from documents
 - [MAIC](https://project.maic.chat/): A platform for interactive online classrooms powered by multiple LLM agents

+### Patents
+- A pending patent concerning data processing with LLM in interview system, which is provisionally approved.

 Beyond the Research
 ------